-In near past there have been conducted some experimentations aiming to implement information and communication technologies into traditional teaching practice in higher education.
-In following we describe shortly three experimentations in which we have had first hand experiences.
+In the recent past some experimentations have been conducted aiming to implement information and communication technologies in traditional teaching practice in higher education.
+In the following we describe briefly three experimentations of which we have had first hand experience.

-Cooperative Interuniversity European course
+Cooperative Inter-university European course

-The Cooperative Interuniversity European course (1998-2000) for teacher education was established between participating universities in Finland, Germany, France, UK, Italy, and Norway.
-This electronic EU-supported product made possible for students to study nine extensive units in themes like Language Awareness, Preschool Education in Europe, Material Wealth in Europe, Nation and Nationalism, Educational Systems and Market Logic, Prejudice and Stereotypes, and Identities in Europe.
+The Cooperative Inter-university European course (1998-2000) for teacher education was established between participating universities in Finland, Germany, France, the UK, Italy, and

+Norway.
+This electronic EU-supported product made it possible for students to study nine extensive units in themes like Language Awareness, Preschool Education in Europe (see Ojala, 2000), Material Wealth in Europe, Nation and Nationalism, Educational Systems and Market Logic, Prejudice and Stereotypes, and Identities in Europe.
 Each unit was available with monitorial support for students in all participating universities.
-The students were working and communicating with Internet.
-At the end of their learning period there was obligated to produce a shared essay which was also evaluated by the author of the selected essay.
+The students were working and communicating with the Internet.
+At the end of their learning period there was the obligation to produce a shared essay which was evaluated by the author of original unit.